Powerful Hurricane Hilary heads for Mexico's Baja. Rare tropical storm watch issued for California

 That's unlikely to happen with Hilary mostly because of a high pressure heat dome that is expected to bring triple digit heat indices in the Midwest and block the eastern turn, Masters said.

 Watson reported from San Diego.
-Associated Press writers Seth Borenstein in Washington, Maria Verza in Mexico City, Ignacio Martinez in La Paz, Mexico, John Antczak in Los Angeles, and Eugene Garcia in Newport Beach, California, contributed to this report.
+Associated Press writers Seth Borenstein in Washington, Maria Verza and Mark Stevenson in Mexico City, John Antczak in Los Angeles, and Eugene Garcia in Newport Beach, California, contributed to this report.

 Credit: AP